KHEngineering/RoboRio/faq/roborio.md

 ---

 ##How do I connect to the Internet using the RoboRio
 Assuming you are connected to a network that has an internet connection, you need to set the default gateway and DNS server on the RoboRio.
 Use your browser to connect to the RoboRio webserver and click on login using `admin` as the user name, and leave the password blank.
-Select the Network interfaces Icon, and under eth0 select `advanced` to modify the default gateway and provide a DNS server.
+Select the Network interfaces Icon, and under eth0 modify the default gateway and provide a DNS server.
 Here is a pic of what our setting look like:

 <img src="../../Images/internetsettings.png">

+As long as the default gateway leads to the internet and the DNS server is active you will have internet access on the RoboRio.
+You can test by connecting to the RoboRio via ssh and running this command in the terminal

+`wget www.google.com`

+If you see a file downloaded, your RoboRio is connected to the internet, and DNS server is working properly.

 ---